You want smart political talk without the meltdowns?

 Wow.

-And I think um I know where I'm going this weekend.
+I know where I'm going this weekend.

 No, I could tell you, but I'd have to kill you.

-Uh too many people love you to do that.
+Too many people love you to do that.

-What do you actually how fast do you fly?
+What do you actually, how fast do you fly?

-Look at look at my hair.
+Look at my hair.

-I have a I have a face for radio.
+I have a face for radio.

-Wait a minute, it was my buddy John told me.
+Because my buddy John told me.

 Your hair is tan.